Wednesday, 2 May 2012

 A couple of weeks ago, we went to visit the home of Britain’s best loved china, the Wedgwood Museum.
 I used to go to the Potteries to see my cousins who lived in Stoke on Trent when they were young but I hadn’t been there for many years as they had left that area a long time ago.
 So this was a journey back in time.
 I always like to display Grandma’s cakes and biscuits on pretty plates.
 I still have her 3 tiered cake stand as you can see which was made in the Potteries.
 It’s just the thing to show off afternoon tea time treats with from the top Coffee Cake, Fruit Harvo on the middle tier, Coconut Fingers and Butter Biscuits at the bottom.

 Fruit Harvo found its way to Nigella Lawson's website

 Cream the butter and sugar.
 Add the eggs, flour and baking powder.
 Then add the coconut.
 Mix well and bake in a flat tin in a quick oven for 20-25 minutes.
 (375F, Mark 5, 190C) Cut them into fingers while they are still warm, and then leave to cool in the tin.

-It’s MS Cake Break week Multiple SclerosisI’ve been doing ‘Talk and taste’ sessions about Grandma’s baking to raise money for this important charity.
-I did a the Author’ event at Sheffield Central Library and later I’ll be doing a Cake Break event in Doncaster UK.
+MS Cake Break week is Multiple SclerosisI’ve been doing ‘Talk and taste’ sessions about Grandma’s baking to raise money for this important charity.
+I did a the Author’ event at Sheffield Central Library.
 It’s great fun as everyone always enjoys talking about and tasting homemade baking.

-et busy baking, bring out your best china, make a cake from Grandma's book and join thousands of others for the MS Cake Break events.
+Get busy baking, bring out your best china, make a cake from Grandma's collection and join thousands of others for the MS Cake Break events.
 Let me know what you bake!